ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 within the database management system (DBMS), aka "DBMS-side" parameter processing.
-This approach is often called "server-side" since many DBMSs use a client/server architecture where the client connect over a network to a server-side DBMS.
+This approach is often called "server-side" since many DBMSs use a client/server architecture where the client connects over a network to a server-side DBMS.
 There are many advantages to DBMS-side parameter processing.
 The DBMS has the current information on escaping rules